MikeDacre/fyrd/README.rst

    :target: https://fyrd.readthedocs.io/
 .. image:: https://img.shields.io/badge/python%20versions-2.7%203.4%203.5%203.6-brightgreen.svg

-Formerly known as 'Python Cluster'
+Pronounced 'furd', Anglo-Saxon for 'army' (an army of nodes).
+Formerly known as 'Python Cluster'.

 Allows simple job submission with *dependency tracking and queue waiting* with either torque, slurm, or locally with the multiprocessing module.
 It uses simple